Manufacturer catalog

 1L13-3 Nebo-SV, Mobile VHF two-coordinate air-surveillance radar, Air Defense2014 Russia-Ukraine War1L13-3 Nebo-SVMobile VHF two-coordinate air-surveillance radarBuilt in: Soviet Union / RussiaThe 1L13-3 Nebo-SV is a Soviet/Russian mobile meter-band radar for ground-forces air defense, built to search for aircraft, helicopters, UAVs, and other air targets and pass range-and-bearing data to command posts or missile batteries.
 It is a two-coordinate predecessor to the 1L119 Nebo-SVU: sources describe it with a 72-element VHF antenna array, separate IFF interrogator, six-person crew, and fighter-target detection figures reaching roughly 350 km at high altitude.

 55Zh6U Nebo-U, Transportable VHF three-coordinate air-surveillance radar, Air Defense2014 Russia-Ukraine War55Zh6U Nebo-UTransportable VHF three-coordinate air-surveillance radarBuilt in: RussiaThe 55Zh6U Nebo-U is a Russian meter-band, three-coordinate radar for medium- and high-altitude air surveillance, target-coordinate reporting, and support to automated air-defense command systems.
-Developed by NNIIRT as a deep modernization of the earlier 55Zh6 Nebo, it uses a large cross-shaped phased-array antenna and has been documented in Russian service during the Russia-Ukraine war through reported Ukrainian strikes on Nebo-U radars in occupied Crimea.
+Developed by NNIIRT as a deep modernization of the earlier 55Zh6 Nebo, it uses a large cross-shaped phased-array antenna and has been documented in Russian service during the Russia-Ukraine war through reported Ukrainian strikes on Nebo-U radars in Russia and occupied Crimea.

 5N84A Oborona-14, Transportable VHF two-coordinate early-warning radar, Air Defense2014 Russia-Ukraine War5N84A Oborona-14Transportable VHF two-coordinate early-warning radarBuilt in: Soviet Union / RussiaThe 5N84A Oborona-14 is a Soviet/Russian VHF early-warning radar in the P-14 Tall King family, built around a very large folding antenna for long-range detection of airborne targets.
 Open technical references describe it as a two-coordinate station that measures range and azimuth for air-defense command systems or autonomous users, while 2026 reporting documented a Russian Oborona-14 radar destroyed by Ukrainian Special Operations Forces in occupied Crimea.